chloeli-15/elhage2022-replication/README.md

-# elhage2022-replication
+# Replication - Elhage (2022) Toy Models of Superposition
-Replication of main results in Elhage (2022) - Toy Models of Superposition
+This is a replication of the main results in Elhage (2022) - Toy Models of Superposition https://transformer-circuits.pub/2022/toy_model/index.html.